scala/scala3/docs/docs/reference/auto-parameter-tupling.md

      val xs: List[(Int, Int)]

-and you want to map `xs` to a list of `Int`s so that eich pair of numbers is mapped to their sum.
+and you want to map `xs` to a list of `Int`s so that each pair of numbers is mapped to their sum.
 Previously, the best way to do this was with a pattern-matching decomposition:

     xs map {